 The trapping of the particles is called the 'Growth' phase.
 The point when the magnetic field cannot hold any more, and snaps, is called 'Onset'.
 The phase when the particles are catapulting into the atmosphere is called 'Expansion' and is the most important, as it is when the aurora is highly active.
 The 'recovery' phase is when the process starts to wind down and the magnetic field relaxes back to normal.

-The Glendale App is the only app / web-site that tracks the substorm cycle in real-time, advising in advance when a subtorm is developing and alerting when the onset happens and the aurora builds in strength.
+The Glendale App is the only app / website that tracks the substorm cycle in real-time, advising in advance when a subtorm is developing and alerting when the onset happens and the aurora builds in strength.

 My app has all the essential times that you need for aurora-watching.
 It gives you the times for the coming night, rather than the current day, so it is more useful than other time and date apps.
 It also gives times that are precise for your specific location.

 The angles are measured by holding out your fist at arm's length in front of you, with your thumb up and the bottom of your fist lined up with the horizon.
 Each of your four fingers is then approximately 2.5 degrees high, so 10 degrees for the height of your fist.
 It is essential to keep your arm straight/stiff.
 Do not draw your fist towards your face.

 The angles I quote in my alerts are the height to the top edge of the green and pinks arcs of the aurora above the horizon.
 A 'normal' aurora on Skye has green to 10 degrees.
 A strong aurora has green to 15 degrees.
 A very strong aurora has green to 20 degrees.
 Above 30 degrees is a major aurora.